aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 :::
 ::::

-Similar to our previous step, update the code so that we no longer populate your old GSIs when writing `Reservation` items.
+Update the code so that we no longer populate your old GSIs when writing `Reservation` items.

 ::::tabs{variant="container" groupId=codeSample}